Unwrap the Present: How to Use This Essential Italian Tense

 To see what happens with the present tense of –are verbs, we’ll look at the example of cantare (to sing).

-First, we take that infinitive and remove the –are ending so that we’re left with the stem cant– and add the following endings (in bold), depending on the grammatical subject (that is, depending on the person doing the singing).
+First, we take that infinitive and remove the –are ending so that we’re left with the stem cant-.
+Then we add the following endings, depending on the subject (who’s doing the singing):

 Cantano canzioni tipiche del sud d’Italia. — They sing typical songs from the south of Italy.